Logo

 Native NetSuite CRM plus Salesforce connector

-No native CRM; commonly integrated with Salesforce
+No native CRM; commonly paired with Salesforce

 Pricing level